jessegranger/shepherd/README.md

 `replace` will first `remove` then re-`add` a group, using the new options.
 Uses the same options as `add`.

+All the processes in the group will be stopped (during the remove), and started (after the add).

 This command causes `config` to be re-written.

 `> shep scale`